SQM2021/SQM2021.github.io/_pages/travel-info/transport-information.md

 ### Transportation Card (T-Money, Cash-bee)
 {: #tpc }

 The T-Money and Cash-bee are most popular transportation card service in Republic of Korea.

-* You can use same transportation card almost almost all local bus and metro in Republic of Korea
+* You can use same transportation card for almost all local bus and metro in Republic of Korea
 * You can pay almost all convenience stores.
 (GS25, CU, 7-Eleven, Ministop, E-mart24 etc.)
 * Public transport discount
   * When take bus, you can have fee discount of KRW 100~ each time.